Iron March: History

+Closure and successors

 The website closed in November 2017; the reasons for its closure remain unclear as of late 2019.
 According to an investigation conducted by BBC News Russian, it is suspected Mukhitdinov was pressured by the government of Russia for raising funds for the Ukrainian neo-Nazi Azov Battalion, which is considered a terrorist group in the Russian Federation.
 A spokesperson for the Azov Battalion refused to comment on the case.

+After the site closed, former users migrated to alternative platforms.
 In February 2018, Iron March-affiliated Discord servers alongside several other hate group servers were removed by the messaging service.
 In April 2018, a networking site called Fascist Forge was launched; according to a note by its founder, it was meant as a replacement for Iron March.
 The site continued Iron March's virulent propaganda and grew rapidly until February 2019, when the site was taken offline by its registrar.
-Terrorgram grew in large part from the defunct Iron March and Fascist Forge.
+The neo-Nazi network Terrorgram drew from Iron March and Fascist Forge in its ideology and style.
+Fash Front, a similar neo-fascist successor forum, was launched in 2025.
+Like its predecessor it promotes neo-Nazi accelerationism.